 A smart roll out of decarbonisation networks is required for carbon capture to take off in a meaningful way.
 Policy makers must respond to industry, who have the means to decarbonise but need a framework for implementation.
 This means certainty of the role of these technologies and methods in a decarbonised future with harmonised endorsement for carbon capture, removal and storage as a carbon reduction method, so that industry can plan for widescale uptake.
 Policy needs to address both the development of at-scale CO₂ transport and storage infrastructure, and provide capture technology deployment incentives for facilities to capture their carbon.

-- TARGETS & TIMELINES.
+- Targets and timelines.
 Clear targets for industry to reduce emissions with timelines for deployment and required volumes for deployment of carbon capture, removal and storage.
 Targets must be supported by established greenhouse gas accounting for carbon removal approaches, incentivized by certificates for carbon removal will provide transparency.

 Europe can fulfil the transformative potential of its energy industry by setting standards, models, and regulations that the rest of the world follows.